Edmund Royds: Grantham

-At the 1918 general election, Royds was elected as a Coalition Conservative for the Stamford division of Lincolnshire, and made an Officer of the Order of the British Empire (OBE) in 1919, but at the 1922 general election he faced a tougher contest.
+At the 1918 general election, Royds was elected as a Coalition Conservative for the Grantham division of Lincolnshire, and made an Officer of the Order of the British Empire (OBE) in 1919, but at the 1922 general election he faced a tougher contest.

 Lincolnshire was a predominantly agricultural county, and Royds was chairman of the Lincolnshire Chamber of Agriculture, but the county's farmers were dissatisfied; The Times newspaper reported their stance as a "Farmer's Revolt" after promises made at the previous election had been broken.

 They had ploughed up grazing land to grow crops, but the guaranteed prices had not materialised, while ex-servicemen who had been allocated land after World War I found their holdings too small.
 The local National Farmers Union were not satisfied with the answers which Royds gave to their questions, and pledged their support to the Liberal candidate Robert Pattinson, whom Royds had beaten in 1918.
 Pattinson won the seat, with a majority of 428 votes (1.6%), and Royds did not stand for Parliament again.